Kristina01111000/WordPressTheme/README.md

 To Do:

 	-> update resume with this project
-	- add 2 pictures to each of the header pages
-		- figure out what the long list of pictures @ the end is for --> this probably?
-		- add to three other pages
-			- body
 	-> read through entire website for typos
 		-> lots of little ones everywhere
 		-> do one page at a time